More at rubyonrails.org:

 <% end %>

-Note that, in accordance with form_with conventions, the field names in the two forms above will also differ.
-That is, the field name in the first form will be person[picture] (accessible via params[:person][:picture]), and the field name in the second form will be just picture (accessible via params[:picture]).
+Note that, per form_with conventions, the field names in the two forms above will be different.
+In the first form, it will be person[csv_file] (accessible via params[:person][:csv_file]), and in the second form it will be just csv_file (accessible via params[:csv_file]).

 def upload